y9c/blog.yech.xyz/content/posts/connect_campus_vpn_in_WSL_command_line.md

 apt install qt5-default
 ```

-- Seconcdly, you need to install `pyqt5` and `PyQtWebEngine` python package.
+- Secondly, you need to install `pyqt5` and `PyQtWebEngine` python package.
 This is very tricky, because pipx do not use the python under your PATH, but the one under its virtual environment.
   Thus, you need to install `pyqt5` and `PyQtWebEngine` for python under virtual environment.

 ```bash
 ~/.local/pipx/venvs/openconnect-sso/bin/python -m pip install pyqt5 PyQtWebEngine
 ```

-- note: You can check the path of the python by `head -1 $(which openconnect-sso)` command.
+note: You can check the path of the python by `head -1 $(which openconnect-sso)` command.

 Running this tool is also tricky.